branded image

 A successful injury claim depends on proving that the defendant is liable for the harm suffered by the claimant.
 With the coronavirus spreading so quickly across the country – there are nearly 6.5 million confirmed cases and more than 190,000 confirmed deaths as of this writing – being able to prove that a single person gave you the virus is essentially impossible.
 Even if you shook hands with someone who later tested positive for COVID-19, they might not be the person who spread it to you.
 Forming a convincing connection between them and your diagnosis that can stand up to liability laws and civil court expectations is a challenge for any attorney.

 The coronavirus carrier’s intent might also play a role in determining the validity of your claim, and preexisting laws about sexually transmitted diseases (STDs) could lay the foundation for that argument.
-In many states, a plaintiff can only bring a claim against an STD carrier if that person intentionally tried to infect them with their disease or knowingly hide their illness from them before engaging in sexual activities.
+In many states, a plaintiff can only bring a claim against an STD carrier if that person intentionally tried to infect them with their disease or knowingly hid their illness from them before engaging in sexual activities.
 Such laws could serve as an example for coronavirus cases, meaning you would have to prove that the defendant intentionally tried to expose you to the virus.
 Since it can be assumed that most pre-symptomatic and asymptomatic COVID-19 carriers are not intentionally trying to give others the virus, you should not expect to be able to bring a claim against them.